-his section contains the degree program requirements of the Community College of the Air Force.
-Degree programs are developed by Air Force technical experts and civilian or military consultants, and reviewed by the dean of academic affairs, commander/president, Policy Council and Board of Visitors.
+This section contains the degree program requirements of the Community College of the Air Force.
+Degree programs are developed by Air Force technical experts and civilian or military consultants and reviewed by the Dean of Academic Affairs, Commander, Policy Council and Board of Visitors.
 The programs are designed to provide students with knowledge, skills and theoretical background for enhanced performance as technicians and noncommissioned officers.